Freshly Baked Soda Bread

 Step Three

-Sprinkle flour on the countertop and use the flour on your hands to mold the dough in a round shape.
+Make a flowered work surface by spreading flour on the countertop and use your hands to mold the dough into a round shape.
+If you haven’t made a lightly flowered surface, the flour mixture dough will stick to the countertop.
 Place the dough in the cast-iron skillet.
-Use a knife to cut an X on the top of the dough.
-Sprinkle a little tiny amount of flour on the dough.
+Most of us are used to cooking our bread loaf in a bread pan, this recipe is different.
+Use a knife to cut an X or deep cross on the top of the dough.
+Sprinkle a tiny amount of flour on the dough.

 Soda Bread: Step By Step How To Make It